iota-community/Community-Governance/README.md

 ### **General Vote Info for the first vote**

-The community will have two clearly defined options of what should happen to the tokens, and these two options will be the votable options in the first vote:
+In the first vote, the community will have two clearly defined options to vote on in order to decide what should happen to the tokens:

+- [ ] **Build:** The tokens will be made available to form a community treasury.
+   - The community can start to create a system that provides governance over the tokens.
+Once this is completed, the node operators will release the tokens into the control of the new IOTA community treasury.
-- [ ] **Build:** The Tokens will be made available and handled over into the control of a system governed by the IOTA community to support and fund projects and developments in the IOTA Ecosystem.
-This system needs to be built first before the tokens can be moved into the control of this system.
+   - These IOTA community funds will be used by the community to support and fund projects and initiatives important to the IOTA community ecosystem.
+   - Control and transfer of the tokens cannot and will not take place until an IOTA community governance system is designed and in place.

-- [ ] **Burn:** The tokens will stay removed from the IOTA network and can never be created or used again in the IOTA DLT.
+- [ ] **Burn:** The tokens will be removed from the IOTA Ledger and the total supply of IOTA tokens will decrease by the number of tokens that have been held in the treasury.

-The above-stated vote should happen as soon as possible, but not before IOTA Ledger integration is available, and Major Exchanges like Binance have opened Withdrawals for IOTA again.
+IOTA holders will receive an updated version of the Firefly wallet with integrated voting functionality.

+You can only participate if you hold IOTA tokens in the Firefly wallet.

-- [ ] **The voting weight will be related to the IOTA tokens a user holds.
-1 IOTA = 1 Vote per milestone passed during the holding period** To gain the maximum weight, voters must keep the tokens on an address for a defined time (number of milestones).
+- [ ] **The number of votes is related to the balance of tokens held by the user.
+One IOTA token = one vote per milestone that passes during the defined holding period.** To gain the maximum weight, voters must keep the tokens on an address for a defined time (number of milestones).
 Only holding it on that address for the full defined voting time builds 100% voting weight.

 - [ ]  **100% of all valid votes** is defined as the amount of IOTA tokens successfully migrated into the chrysalis network at the milestone when the vote-counting period ends.**